Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.2

-Memory Bandwidth: Bandwidth is the max amount of data (counted in megabytes per second) that can be transported past the external memory interface within a second.
-It is worked out by multiplying the card's interface width by the speed of its memory.
-In the case of DDR RAM, it must be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the max amount of data (measured in MB per second) that can be moved over the external memory interface within a second.
+The number is worked out by multiplying the interface width by its memory speed.
+If it uses DDR type RAM, it must be multiplied by 2 once again.
 If DDR5, multiply by 4 instead.
 The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
 This number is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
-The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.

 Display Prices